buddha2042/ai-text-generator/README.md

 Remember to include a `CODE_OF_CONDUCT.md` file if you have a code of conduct for contributors, and make sure your license file (`LICENSE`) includes the terms under which you're releasing your software.
-Additionally, replace the placeholder text with your actual information.